HGE in Dogs: Causes, Treatment, and Costs

 • Lack of appetite

-If your dog exhibits any of the above-mentioned symptoms, you may want to take them to the vet for further evaluation.
-Diagnosing HGE in dogs involves a process of elimination, as there isn’t a single, definitive way to identify the condition.
-Vets may utilize a combination of diagnostic tests, such as a complete blood count (CBC), urine examination, X-ray, blood clotting assessment, fecal analysis, and ultrasound.2
+Diagnosing HGE in dogs involves a process of elimination to rule out any other causes, as there isn’t one test to definitively identify the condition.
+Vets may use a combination of diagnostic tests, such as a complete blood count (CBC), urine and fecal evaluations, X-rays, blood clotting assessments, and ultrasounds or endoscopies of the intestines.2

-Dogs with HGE often have more red blood cells than usual, measured by their packed cell volume (PCV) or hematocrit (HCT).
-Normal HCT levels are typically between 37% and 55%, but a dog with HGE can have levels higher than 60%.2
+Dogs with HGE often have higher red blood cell counts than usual, measured by their packed cell volume (PCV) or hematocrit (HCT).
+Normal HCT levels are typically between 37% and 55%, but dogs with AHDS/HGE can have levels higher than 60%.1,2

 How long does HGE last in dogs?

-Since the cause is still unknown, there’s no definitive method to prevent HGE.
-That said, some practical tips you can implement at home include feeding your dog good quality dog food, adhering to your vet’s advice on parasite prevention, and fostering a stress-free environment for your dog.2
+There isn’t a definitive method to prevent HGE in dogs because there isn’t a singular cause.
+That said, some practical tips you can implement at home include feeding your dog good-quality dog food, adhering to your vet’s advice on parasite prevention, and fostering a stress-free environment for your dog.2

-How Pet Insurance Can Help You Treat Your Dog’s HGE
+MetLife Pet Can Help You With Your Dog’s HGE Vet Bills

 Dr. Hunter Finn